2020 Hpakant jade mine disaster: Landslide

-The day before the accident, authorities issued a warning against mining in the area due to heavy rainfall.
+The day before the landslide, authorities issued a warning against mining in the area due to heavy rainfall.
 This warning was ignored by many miners.
 The Myanmar fire service said that at the time of the incident, the open-pit mine, which was owned by a local business conglomerate, was inactive.
 According to news reports, the workers at the Wai Khar site were freelancing scavengers who were scouring the tailings of the mine.

 At 06:30 local time (MMT) (UTC+06:30), heavy rains triggered the collapse of a heap of mining waste which came tumbling down into a lake.
 This then generated a wave of mud and water which buried those working at the site.
-The wave was described by witnesses as being "20 feet high" (6.1 m).
+The wave was described by witnesses as being "20 feet high" (6 m).
 The collapse and the subsequent wave of mud and water was captured on video, as were the frantic attempts of escape by miners.
 A witness stated that the tailings pile showed signs of instability, but collapsed too quickly for workers to leave the area.
 The witness was quoted by Reuters as saying that "Within a minute, all the people at the bottom [of the hill] just disappeared.
 I feel empty in my heart ...
 There were people stuck in the mud shouting for help but no-one could help them".

 Death toll

-The death toll is estimated to have been between 175 to 200 people.
+The death toll is estimated to have been between 175 and 200 people.
 As of 4 July 2020, 174 bodies were recovered, and more than 100 people were reported missing.
 The Myanmar fire service reported that 54 injured people were evacuated to hospitals.
 Rescue efforts were hampered by the heavy rains.

 Photographs from the area showed lines of recovered bodies placed on a hill.
 Dozens of recovered unidentified bodies were buried in a mass grave dug out by a mechanical digger near the landslide.
-While the Myanmar jade industry is known for fatalities and accidents, the 2020 disaster is the deadliest accident to date.
+While the Myanmar jade industry is known for fatalities and accidents, the 2020 disaster was the deadliest such incident to date.
 The freelance miners at the site are often migrants from other regions of Myanmar and are unregistered, which complicated identification of the missing people.